Heirloom Seal of the Realm

-The Heirloom Seal of the Realm (傳國玉璽 (chuán guó yù xǐ, 传国玉玺)), also known in English as the Imperial Seal of China, was a Chinese jade seal allegedly carved out of the Heshibi, a sacred piece of jade.
+The Heirloom Seal of the Realm (傳國玉璽 (chuán guó yù xǐ, 传国玉玺)), also known in English as the Imperial Seal of China, was a Chinese jade seal, either carved out of lantian (蓝田) jade, or, allegedly, the Heshibi, a sacred piece of jade.
 The Seal was created in 221 BC, shortly after Qin Shi Huang unified China and established the Qin dynasty, China's first imperial dynasty.
 The Heirloom Seal served as the imperial Chinese seal throughout the next millennium of Chinese history, and its possession was seen as a physical symbol of the Mandate of Heaven.

+According to historical sources, the seal was about four cun in diameter and had five coiling chi-dragons carved on top, and was alternatively called "The Seal of the Son of Heaven.

 The Heirloom Seal was lost around the end of the Tang dynasty (618–907) or during the Five Dynasties and Ten Kingdoms period (907–960).

 Creation

 In 221 BC, the Seal was created when Qin Shi Huang destroyed the remaining Warring States and united China under the Qin dynasty.
 Heshibi was a famous piece of jade stone which previously belonged to the Zhao state.
 Passing into the hands of the new Emperor of China, he ordered it made into his Imperial seal.
-The words, "Having received the Mandate from Heaven, may (the emperor) lead a long and prosperous life." (受命於天, 既壽永昌) were written by Prime Minister Li Si, and carved onto the seal by Sun Shou.
+The words, "Having received the Mandate from Heaven, may (the emperor) lead a long and prosperous life." (受命於天, 既壽永昌) were written by Prime Minister Li Si in bird-worm seal script, and carved onto the seal by Sun Shou.

 The Seal was carved from jade because, in ancient China, jade was symbolic of the inner beauty within humans.
 Many tombs and burials from ancient China contained decorative jade, including a jade burial suit unearthed in 1968 that belonged to a Han prince, Liu Sheng.
 During the Han dynasty, the Chinese associated jade with immortality to a point where some individuals attempted to drink jade in liquid form to gain eternal life.
 This association further complements the idea of the Mandate of Heaven and why the Seal was carved in jade, China's most valued material for thousands of years.